cantikapf/IR-study-companion/_chapters/013-indonesia-political-perspective/010-basic-political.md

 slug: basic-political
 title: Basic Poilitical Concepts
 abstract: What is politics?
 When did it start?
 What are the basic concepts of politics?
 This chapter will answer these questions and more.
+simple_summary: "Think of this chapter as an important puzzle piece.
+It explains a special part of how countries interact, make decisions, and affect your daily life, even if you don't realize it yet!"
 ---

 ## Introduction to Politics

 Politics refers to activities associated with governance and decision-making of groups of people.
-At its core, politics involves the use of power and authority to impact society.
+At its core, politics involves the use of **power** and authority to impact society.

 The term "politics" originates from the Greek word "politika" which means "affairs of the cities".
-It refers to the art or science of organizing and governing societies.
+It refers to the art or **science** of organizing and governing societies.

-Politics involves the creation and operations of governments, political parties, organizations, legislations, policies and negotiations between varied interest groups.
+Politics involves the creation and operations of governments, **political** parties, organizations, legislations, policies and negotiations between varied interest groups.
 It is about how power is distributed and decisions are made in societies.

 The purpose of politics is to address issues faced by societies and organize collective efforts towards shared goals that improve lives.
 It enables social coordination and decision-making to determine how limited resources are allocated, which programs are implemented and whose interests are served.